Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Mixing "Hey Jude", recording "Not Guilty"

-This twelve-hour session (from 6:40 pm to 6:30) started with the creation of new mono mixes for “Hey Jude“.
-On the previous day, a copy of the mono mix made at Trident Studios, on August 6, 1968, was made.
-Listening to this copy, on this day, came with a bad surprise, as remembered by engineer Ken Scott:
+The twelve-hour session, running from 6:40 pm to 6:30 am, began with the creation of new mono mixes for “Hey Jude.”
+The day before at Abbey Road, a copy of the mono mix created at Trident Studios on August 6, 1968, had been made.
+However, listening to this copy brought a bad surprise, as engineer Ken Scott recalls:

 I went to Trident to see the Beatles doing Hey Jude and was completely blown away by it.
 It sounded incredible.
 A couple of days later, back at Abbey Road, I got in well before the group.
 Acetates were being cut and I went up to hear one.
 On different equipment, with different EQ levels and different monitor settings, it sounded awful, nothing like it had at Trident.